yuanzhibang-tool/TTQM-Docs/en/other/common-script-demo.md

 ---

-!> For more build-in module usage demos, please refer to [FAQ?>Build-in Modules?](en/question/build-in-module)
+!> For more built-in module usage demos, please refer to [FAQ?>Built-in Modules?](en/question/built-in-module)